josephsl/wintenApps/readme.md

 * Weather.
 * Miscellaneous modules for controls such as Start Menu tiles.

 Note: this add-on requires Windows 10 Version 1511 (build 10586) or later and NVDA 2016.4 or later.
-For best results, use the add-on with latest stable build (build 14393) and latest stable version of NVDA.
+For best results, use the add-on with latest stable build (build 15063) and latest stable version of NVDA.
 Also, after changing update settings for the add-on, be sure to save NVDA settings.

 ## General

 * In context menus for Start Menu tiles, submenus are properly recognized.
 * When minimizing windows (Windows+M), "pane" is no longer announced (noticeable if using Insider Preview builds).
 * Certain dialogs are now recognized as proper dialogs.
 This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
-* Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and braille..
+* Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and braille.
 This also includes Start menu search box.
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation dialog.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region changed (handled by name change event).